salilab/rmf/doc/FileFormat.md

 path in the hierarchy, a given view of the file might have to have multiple objects (eg graphics) for a single node.

-Current examples are - RMF::Colored is inherited.
-That is, a node that is not an RMF::Colored node, has the color of its closest RMF::Colored ancestor.  - The RMF::Particle and RMF::RigidParticle coordinates are transforms of any RMF::ReferenceFrame(s) that occur on the particle itself or its ancestors.
-That is, a node that is a RMF::Particle or RMF::Ball with an ancestor that is an RMF::ReferenceFrame has global coordinates at the RMF::ReferenceFrame's transformation applied to its coordinates.
-See the example rigid_bodies.py.
+Current examples are
+- RMF::decorator::Colored is inherited.
+That is, a node that is not an RMF::decorator::Colored node, has the color of its closest RMF::decorator::Colored ancestor.
+- The RMF::decorator::Particle and RMF::decorator::RigidParticle coordinates
+are transforms of any RMF::decorator::ReferenceFrame(s) that occur on the particle itself or its ancestors.
+That is, a node that is a RMF::decorator::Particle or RMF::decorator::Ball with an ancestor that is an RMF::decorator::ReferenceFrame has global coordinates at the RMF::decorator::ReferenceFrame's transformation applied to its coordinates.
+See the example reference_frames.py.

 # Frames # {#frames}